davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

     attribute.

   global
-    As for local, but also generate GP-relative accesses for small data objects that are external or weak.
+    As for :samp:`local`, but also generate GP-relative accesses for small data objects that are external or weak.
 If you use this option, you must ensure that all parts of your program (including libraries) are compiled with the same :option:`-G` setting.